Center for Feeling Therapy

 The Center for Feeling Therapy was a radical psychotherapy community that existed in Los Angeles between 1971 and 1980.
 At its peak, it had 350 resident patients and 2,000 members including several branches in other locations.
 Although lacking the typical religious component, the group has been described as a cult by various sources, including ex-members, researchers, and a judge.
 The Center was led by Richard "Riggs" Corriere and Joseph Hart, who would ultimately be stripped of their licenses to practice psychology as a result of the fallout from the group's collapse.
 The rise and fall of the Center has been called the greatest scandal in the history of psychology and led to the biggest psychology-related lawsuit of its time.

 The Center was founded by former members of Arthur Janov's Primal Institute who were dissatisfied with what they believed were shortcomings in primal therapy.
 The Center started as a direct offshoot of primal therapy, but quickly abandoned primal therapy and subsequently went through many theoretical shifts, including an emphasis on dream analysis.

 Over time, the Center became cult-like and extremely abusive to its members.
 The abuse consisted of physical assault, sexual humiliation, verbal assault, financial abuse, excessive demands for ritual, inadequate rest, and enforced physical labor.
+The physical labor was so severe that some members were permanently injured by it.
 Patients at the Center were isolated from the outside world and were expected to socialize and work only with other Center patients.
-The physical labor was so severe that some members were permanently injured by it.

 After nine years, the members rebelled against the center, leading to its closure in 1980.
 Some of the former members later sued the founding therapists in what was the largest psychology malpractice suit in California.
 They were represented by Paul Morantz, who specialized in suing cults.
-The Los Angeles Times reported that the suit settled in 1986 for around 6 million.
+The Los Angeles Times reported that the suit settled in 1986 for around $6,000,000.

 Founding

-The Center for Feeling Therapy was founded in 1971 by three therapists from primal therapy, Joe Hart, Jerry Binder, and Steven Gold who had been in the therapist training program at Janov's Primal Institute, along with seven other people, two of whom had been certified as primal therapists.
-Karle had contributed to a scientific study reprinted in Janov's second book.
+The Center for Feeling Therapy was founded in 1971 by Joe Hart and Richard ("Riggs") Corriere, who had been in the training program at Janov's Primal Institute, along with seven other people, two of whom had been certified as primal therapists.
+Werner Karle was one of the founding members and had contributed to a scientific study reprinted in Janov's second book.